 Are you a teen who likes to write poems, stories, novels, or screenplays?

 Come find your people!
 Join GrubStreet’s Young Adult Writers Program (YAWP).
 YAWP students, ages 13-18, come from high schools all over the greater Boston area.
 Grub has four types of programs for teens: free Saturday sessions, Teen Writing Classes (most of which take place during school vacations), a three-week Summer Fellowship program, and summer-long Working in the Arts Fellowship program.

 Want to find out more about our teen programs?
 Join our YAWP mailing list for all the latest news, and read former teen fellow Ruth Ballard's blog on the GrubWrites about why Grub's teen programs have been so important to young writers like her.

 GrubStreet throws its doors open during one Saturday each month, offering FREE creative writing workshops on a variety of topics each time: poetry, fiction, memoir, slam poetry, songwriting, playwriting, and much more!
 Learn more.

-In our intensive 6-week and weeklong classes, students read and discuss published short stories and poems, complete writing
+In our multi-week and weeklong classes, students read and discuss published short stories and poems, complete writing